-Brexit bill amendments to be published
+Brexit bill changes tabled amidst row

 - Brexit: All you need to know about the UK leaving the EU

+Although the Welsh Government agrees to the need for UK frameworks in some areas, it has argued UK ministers should not constrain powers that are already devolved.

+Welsh ministers have launched alternative legislation to retain EU rules in Welsh law in Cardiff Bay, but the UK government has said that is unnecessary.

-Cabinet office minister David Lidington, who has been leading talks between UK ministers and the devolved nations.
+Cabinet office minister David Lidington, who has been leading the talks, said the changes would "strengthen" devolution and protect the UK common market.

-"Our publication of the detailed analysis of where EU powers intersect with devolved competencies has brought an encouraging reaction from our retailers, farmers and fishermen who want the UK and devolved governments to grasp these issues and provide certainty for them as we depart the EU," he said.

-"The amendments being tabled today will allow Parliament, businesses and consumers to better understand how we are intending to manage the transfer of powers from Brussels to the devolved administrations.
+He said: "The amendments being tabled today will allow Parliament, businesses and consumers to better understand how we are intending to manage the transfer of powers from Brussels to the devolved administrations."

-"Our amendments respect and strengthen the devolution settlements across the UK but still allow the UK Government to protect the vitally important UK common market, providing much-needed certainty and no new barriers to doing business."

-As it is currently written, without amendment, the EU Withdrawal bill puts laws that are nominally devolved by controlled by Brussels in the hands of ministers in London.

-Under the amendments, it is expected many of those would remain at a devolved level.

-But although the Welsh Government agrees to the need for UK frameworks for some areas, it has argued that it should not be for UK ministers to decide what is devolved and what is not.
+Mr Drakeford said he been left with the understanding there would be "further opportunities for talks" before the UK government put forward the amendments.

+He said: "The Welsh Government has been very clear it would have been far preferable to have had amendments already agreed between the three governments before now.

+Last week Mr Drakeford said the UK government needed to make "significant changes to the Withdrawal Bill to fully respect devolution".

+Plaid Cymru peer, Lord Dafydd Wigley said the UK government had showed "complete contempt" by bringing the amendments despite objections from the Welsh and Scottish governments.

-Commenting on today's amendments to the bill, the Welsh Secretary Alun Cairns remained optimistic that an agreement between Westminster and Cardiff Bay will be reached.
+Welsh Secretary Alun Cairns said he remained optimistic that an agreement between Westminster and Cardiff Bay would be reached to resolve the ongoing row.

-When asked whether he sympathised with the frustration felt by the Welsh Government with regards to how long it was all taking, Mr Cairns suggested that the UK government was not responsible for any delay.

-Mr Cairns went on to say that he thinks anyone using the term 'power-grab' is "completely wrong.
+He said that the UK government was not responsible for any delays and that he thinks anyone using the term 'power-grab' is "completely wrong".

-"I didn't accept it in the first instance and I hope that the framework table that has been published demonstrates that's not the case."
+"I didn't accept it in the first instance and I hope that the framework table that has been published demonstrates that's not the case," he said.

-Last week Mark Drakeford, Welsh finance minister, said the UK government needed to make "significant changes to the Withdrawal Bill to fully respect devolution".

 The First Minister of Wales, Carwyn Jones, and his Scottish counterpart Nicola Sturgeon will meet Prime Minister Theresa May in London for further talks on the legislation on Wednesday.